linuss/django-anymail/docs/esps/mandrill.rst

 You can use a Mandrill stored template by setting a message's :attr:`~anymail.message.AnymailMessage.template_id` to the template's name.

-Alternatively, you can use MailChimp or Handlebars syntax to refer to merge fields directly in your message's subject and body.
+Alternatively, you can refer to merge fields directly in an EmailMessage's subject and body---the message itself is used as an on-the-fly template.

-In either case, supply the merge data values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.template_data` and :attr:`~anymail.message.AnymailMessage.template_global_data` message attributes.
+In either case, supply the merge data values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.

   .. code-block:: python

       # This example defines the template inline, using Mandrill's
-      # default MailChimp merge *|variable|* syntax.
+      # default MailChimp merge *|field|* syntax.
       # You could use a stored template, instead, with:
       #   message.template_id = "template name"
       message = EmailMessage(